mikeploythai/refined-physics/README.md

 # Refined Physics for Sonic Frontiers 🏃‍♂️

 I like the vanilla physics of Sonic Frontiers, but the most annoying thing about it is when I let go of RT when power boosting, and Sonic practically loses all his prior speed.
-The inital goal was to create a mod that addresses that singular issue, but here I am.. with yet another physics mod 🙄
+The inital goal was to create a mod that addresses that singular issue, but here I am.. with yet another physics mod.

 I know, I know.
 It's an oversaturated mod niche for this game, but the thing that's bothered me about all the other physics mods is that it deviates a bit too much from the vanilla feel.
 Some have Sonic's base running speed at a crazy high amount, some make it a bit way too difficult for Sonic to simply walk up a hill, and some just simply don't feel 100% to my liking.
-I want to change the code as minimally as possible, and focus on refining what's already good.
+I want to modify the movement as minimally as possible, and focus on refining what's already good (with some extras sprinkled in).

-At this early stage, I just wanna mess with the physics.
-However, I would like to mess with Sonic's combat and the control layout in the future.

 ## Changes 🔵

+> Players can opt-in or out of any changes I made through the configuration menu!

 <details>
   <summary><b>Decreased Ground Deceleration</b></summary>